SATURDAY the EIGHTH - 9:32 AM

 "Just as long as they don't find him in some alley, standing over a dead whore with one of those shovels or chainsaws he's always talking about... now, shhh…"

 "I want you to consider this!"
 O'Neraghty worked the crowd.
-"In the last thirty years, over ninety-six percent of Congressional incumbents were returned to office, despite last session’s pedophilia and Russophobia fiesta, the so-called term limits revolution of a century long-passed and more criminal indictments than Fanniegate, that figure still hovers between ninety-two and ninety-three.
-Of the few new faces, the great majority succeeded to office only upon the death or, in a few cases, principled retirement of an incumbent... or his or her indictment or rare conviction for a crime, or crimes!
-Why... do you realize that in 2008’s November's race, after all the dire predictions and blogging, only three incumbents out of nearly five hundred contested House and Senate races were defeated… one, two, three!... and that one of those already had one foot on a banana peel and the other in jail?
+"In the last thirty years, over ninety-six percent of Congressional incumbents were returned to office… now I’m talking about incumbents running in November, not the weirdos coming out the primaries.
+Despite last session’s pedophilia and Russophobia fiesta, the so-called term limits revolution of a century long-passed and more criminal indictments than Fanniegate, that figure still hovers between ninety-two and ninety-three.
+Of the few new faces, the great majority succeeded to office only upon the death, primary defeat or, in a few cases, principled retirement of an incumbent... or his or her indictment or rare conviction for a crime, or crimes!
+Why... do you realize that in 2008’s November's race when the stock market crash and the unemployment made an electoral and popular majority vote for a black man; after all the dire predictions and blogging, only three incumbents out of nearly five hundred contested House and Senate races were defeated… one, two, three!... and that one of those already had one foot on a banana peel and the other in jail?
 And yet, all polls and studies show that confidence in our elected officials is at an all-time low... worse, even, than during the darkest days of the Clinton impeachment hearings.
 The New York Times poll, back in March, ranked us twenty-fifth out of twenty-seven occupations in the public trust... behind the used car salesmen, realtors and insurance men, morticians, even lawyers!
 It's true!
 And if it weren't for the disastrous publicity that the energy and banking sectors have been experiencing, lately, we'd have run last.
 Dead last!"

 "Mmmm..."
 Glenn repeated, nodding, checking his watch.
-Like the timepieces on the wrists of perhaps a third of the Conks, it had a smiling Catfish in a top hat whose whiskers were already coming up on quarter to ten, under the bright blue lettering: "TIME for a CHANGE!"
+Like the timepieces on the wrists of perhaps a third of the Conks in Masty, it had a smiling Catfish in a top hat whose whiskers were already coming up on quarter to ten, under the bright blue lettering: "TIME for a CHANGE!"